Frontend Development

 Watching Assets For Changes

-The npm run mix:watch
+The mix:watch

 npm run mix:watch